dmgatti/SingleCellRNAseq/_episodes/03-Overview-scRNA-seq-Data.md

 > >     'matrix.mtx.gz' is the largest file.
 > {: .solution}
 {: .challenge}

+> DAS & DMG: Show the directory structure from the core?
+Or at least raw vs filtered?
+Also, add the HTML summary file from CellRanger to the repo and show it.

 ### Reading a CellRanger Gene Expression Count Matrix using Seurat